vmware-archive/dependency-labeler/README.md

 ## Usage

 By default `deplab` [generates](#generate-metadata) the metadata of an image and the provided git repository (from where the image is built).
-The labels generated on the output image are read by Pivotal's Open Source Licensing (OSL) process when using the container_image scan root.
+The metadata is placed in a label on the output image, which are read by Pivotal's Open Source Licensing (OSL) process when using the container_image scan root.
 Once an image is labelled with `deplab` the metadata can be visualized using [inspect](#inspect).

 To generate the metadata and output a labelled image, run
 ```bash